November 7, 2018 | By Peyton Sawyer

 Keep Business Accounts In-Check

 Establishing a relationship with your banker is always a plus.
 Having the business credit needed to take out a line of credit or a business credit card can help get you through the off season.
 Make sure not to burn your bridges.
-Paying your bills on time is a must for any business owner, whether you have a line of credit from a traditional banking institution or used alternative funding method with small business financing.
+Paying your bills on time is a must for any business owner, whether you have a line of credit from a traditional banking institution or used alternative funding method with small business funding.

 Just because your business is slow a few months out of the year doesn’t mean your customers have disappeared.
 Keep them in the loop.
 Advertise all year.
 Post images, sales, and services on social media year round.
 Social media is a free and useful tool, especially when you're lacking the cash to do anything else.